-Sadly, the Northern White Rhino is hardly alone in being on the brink of extinction.
+The northern white rhino is hardly alone in being on the brink of extinction.
 Poaching, environmental changes, and many other factors mean that some species of animals that currently walk the earth may not be around by the time today’s babies reach adulthood.
-The World Wildlife Foundation tracks the conservation status of many species and rates them from “Critically Endangered” to “Least Concern.”
+The World Wildlife Foundation tracks the conservation status of many species and rates them from “critically endangered” to “least concern.”
 While tree kangaroos and brown bears are faring well in terms of populations numbers, specific varieties of rhinos, gorillas, and tigers are at the highest risk for extinction with certain whales, dolphins, and turtles close behind.

 This massive fish, descended from prehistoric creatures, is prized for its caviar.
 Illegal fishing in its native Russian and Iranian habitats as well as dam construction has led to a rapid decline of the Russian sturgeon population over the past 45 years.
 Unless major conversation efforts are undertaken to restock naturally, the wild population of this species will soon be gone.

-The Bornean Orangutan has become a bit of a celebrity thanks to the success of the “Planet of the Apes” franchise.
-While native to Borneo (hence the name), they can also be found in Indonesia and Malaysia.
+The Bornean orangutan has become a bit of a celebrity thanks to the success of the “Planet of the Apes” franchise.
+While native to Borneo, an island in Southeast Asia’s Malay Archipelago, they can also be found in Indonesia and Malaysia.
 Unfortunately, their numbers have plummeted due to habitat degradation and hunting, which has led to an 86% population decrease since 1973.

-First documented in Thailand in 1898, the giant carp is so-named because it can grow up to ten feet long.
+First documented in Thailand in 1898, the giant carp is so-named because it can grow up to 10 feet long.
 It primarily lives in the Mekong River system of Southeast Asia and previously played a role as an ample food source for local residents.
-Urbanization has led to the giant carp being named to the Red List, but in an effort to save the species, Cambodia has designated the Giant Carp its national fish and declared it a protected species.
+Urbanization has led to the giant carp being named to the Red List, but in an effort to save the species, Cambodia has designated the giant carp its national fish and declared it a protected species.